Horatius Cocles: Later uses of the theme

 The story of the redoubtable Horatius at the Bridge began to be depicted in art during the Renaissance, but was never an especially popular theme.
 It tended to be shown by artists who favored recondite classical stories, and appear in the minor arts, such as plaquettes and maiolica.

+Horatius and his exploits at the Bridge are depicted in the libretto Il trionfo di Clelia by Metastasio, written for a production in Vienna in 1762 with music by Johann Adolph Hasse.
+He is portrayed as a Roman envoy to the invading forces of Lars Porsena, king of the Etruscans, in an attempt to sue for peace, and lover of the Roman noblewoman Cloelia.

 Napoleon, after the battle of Klausen, nicknamed General Thomas-Alexandre Dumas "The Horatius Cocles of Tyrol" for his solo defense of a bridge over the River Eisack.

 The story of "Horatius at the Bridge" is retold in verse in the poem "Horatius" in Lays of Ancient Rome by Thomas Babington Macaulay, which enjoyed great popularity in the late nineteenth and early twentieth century.
 The details of the poem often vary from the traditional tale by poetic license.
 Winston Churchill wrote that while he "stagnated in the lowest form" at Harrow, he gained a prize open to the whole school by reciting the whole "twelve hundred lines" of "Horatius".
 (Note: "Horatius" is not quite 600 lines; perhaps Churchill was referring to another of the Lays as well; if so probably "The Armada".)
 A biographical film about Churchill, Into the Storm (2009), begins with the much older Churchill reciting from "Horatius": "And how can man die better, than facing fearful odds, for the ashes of his fathers, and the temples of his gods."
 Later in the film, the same verses feature prominently in a nostalgic and morose address Churchill delivers to his war cabinet.
 Churchill also recites from "Horatius" in a scene from the biographical film Darkest Hour, and these lines occur in numerous works of fiction.